Yummy Indian Kitchen - Healthy and diet-friendly recipes

 cauliflower kurma recipe, gobhi ki sabji

-PUBLISHED: Aug 15, 2018 · LAST UPDATED: Jun 25, 2021 By Asiya Leave a Comment
+LAST UPDATED: Jun 25, 2021 .
+PUBLISHED: Aug 15, 2018 by Asiya .
+Leave a Comment

-Jump to Recipe Print Recipe
+Jump to Recipe

 Cauliflower kurma, a gravy based gobi curry recipe made using cauliflower florets and some masala which is made using coconut and cashew nuts.
 This is basically a South Indian style of making vegetable kurma, but here I have used mainly cauliflower florets and the coconut masala to make the gobi kurma.